aashishhari/peopleCounter/README.md

 # Welcome to Team3's Project Repo for EECS 300

  __In this repo, you'll find our final project code within the `finalDemo` folder.
-Note the requirements below.__
+Note the requirements at the bottom.__

  > `EECS300pcb` contains all the parts of the Eagle PCB Project (schematic, pcb view, gerber, drill, etc.).